-The Chronicle on the Reigns from Nabû-Nasir to Šamaš-šuma-ukin (ABC 1) is one of the historiographical texts about ancient Assyria and Babylonia.
-It deals with the resistance of an increasingly stronger Babylon, supported by Elam, against Assyria, beginning with the reign of the Babylonian king Nabû-Nasir (747-734) and culminating in the accessions of Aššurbanipal in Assyria and Šamaš-šuma-ukin in Babylonia in 668.
+The Chronicle on the Reigns from Nabû-Nasir to Šamaš-šuma-ukin (ABC 1) is one of the historiographical texts from ancient Assyria and Babylonia.
+It deals with the resistance of an increasingly stronger Babylon, supported by Elam, against Assyria, beginning with the reign of the Babylonian king Nabû-Nasir (r.747-734) and culminating in the accessions of Aššurbanipal in Assyria and Šamaš-šuma-ukin in Babylonia in 668.

 As it happens, there is a variant, which is sometimes referred to as Chronique Mésopotamienne 17 or as tablet B of ABC 1.
 This chronicle only describes the period from Nabû-Nasir to Šamaš-šuma-ukin.
-This text is almost identical to the main text, but contains some variants, which are indicated in green.
+This text is almost identical to the main text, but contains some variants.

 For a very brief introduction to the literary genre of chronicles, go here.
 The translation on this webpage was adapted from A.K.
 Grayson, Assyrian and Babylonian Chronicles (1975) and Jean-Jacques Glassner, Mesopotamian Chronicles (Atlanta, 2004).

 [i.1'] Bêl did not come out [for the Akitu festival]

 [i.2'-6'] The third year of Nabû-nasir,note[745/744 BCE.] king of Babylon: Tiglath-Pileser ascended the throne in Assyria.
 In that same year the king of Assyria went down to Akkad plundered Rabbilu and Hamranu and abducted the gods of Šapazza.

 [i.7'] The fifth year of Nabû-nasir:note[743/742 BCE.]
 Humban-Nikaš

 Translation of Column II